penfever/ArcheType/readme.md

 # ArcheType: A novel framework for open-source column type annotation using large language models

-This repository contains the codebase of our paper ArcheType: A novel framework for open-set column type annotation using large language models, available at arXiv.
+This repository contains the codebase of our paper ArcheType: A novel framework for open-source column type annotation using large language models, available at arXiv.

 ## Hardware Requirements